 In addition to Bradford, the district also includes several other towns, the largest being Keighley, and many villages.

 The population is approximately double that of the average Greater London borough.

-Huddersfield, in the larger southern part of the district, has a vast hinterland of around 100 villages, small towns and hamlets.
-Dewsbury is the largest of several towns in the northern part of the district, an area many had wanted to become a sixth district when the five super-authorities of West Yorkshire were formed in local government reorganisation of 1974.
+Huddersfield is the administrative centre and has a vast hinterland of around 100 villages, small towns and hamlets in the southern part of the district.
+Dewsbury is the second largest town and one of several towns in the northern part of the district, an area many had wanted to become a sixth district when the five super-authorities of West Yorkshire were formed in local government reorganisation of 1974.